Critic: Stuart Berman

 Both, both, huh?
-I’ll live with just rolling my eyes at your shop talk, but I have a major bone to pick with your second paragraph, Stu.
+I’ll live with just rolling my eyes that stuff, but I do have a major bone to pick with your second paragraph, Stu.
 In the span of that ONE paragraph clocking in at less than 150 words, you mentioned 21 artists and bands.
-21:
+Twenty-one:

 Gigi, Nick Krgovich, No Kids, Colin Stewart, Black Mountain, the Pipettes, Lucky Soul, Camera Obscura, Carl Newman, New Pornographers, Zumpano, Young and Sexy, Duffy Driediger, Ladyhawk, Veda Hille, Rose Melberg, Tiger Trap, The Softies, Karl Blau, Mirah, Owen Pallet

 That’s a lot to keep tabs on in such a tight space.
-Look, I’m sure you’re beaming with pride after deciphering the connection between “soft-pop peers” of “Vancouver-scene mainstays,” but what you wrote reads like alphabet soup.
-If listeners are interested enough to want the complicated history of each band member and session contributor, then they can satisfy that urge with the liner notes and Google.
-Other folks might just want to know how you felt about the album you’re reviewing.
+Look, I’m sure you’re just beaming with pride after deciphering the connection between “soft-pop peers” of “Vancouver-scene mainstays,” but what you wrote looks like alphabet soup on a screen.
+If a small share of potential listeners are so interested that they crave the complicated history of each band member and session contributor, couldn’t they maybe satisfy that urge with the liner notes and Google?
+I have a feeling the rest just want to know how you felt about the album you’re reviewing, myself included.